sanchopanca/for-else/README.md

         println!("Found a prime number: {}", n);
         break;
     }
+} else {
+    println!("No prime numbers found in the range.");
 }}
-else_! {
-    println!("No prime numbers found in the range.");
-}

 ```

 In this example, the program searches for the first prime number in the range [2100, 2110].
 If a prime is found, it prints the number.
-If no prime is found, the else_! block executes, notifying the user.
+If no prime is found, the else block within the for_! macro executes, notifying the user.

 ## Documentation